Icare (insurance): History

 It succeeded the since-abolished WorkCover Authority of New South Wales.
 This followed a recommendation that WorkCover have its insurance and workplace safety investigation roles separated.

-In 2020 a joint investigation by ABC News and The Age found that the organization was losing hundreds of millions of dollars per year, and had serious mismanagement issues.
+In 2020 a joint investigation by Four Corners, Sydney Morning Herald and The Age found that the organization was losing hundreds of millions of dollars per year, and had serious mismanagement issues.

 Governance

 Its board is accountable to the Treasurer of NSW, who appoints the board and CEO.